abbiewade/abbiewade.github.io/smartalarmclock.md

     pinMode(clockPin, OUTPUT);
 ```

 To output data to the shift register, there is a simple one-line command that we need to learn - ```shiftOut(dataPin, clockPin, MSBFIRST, output_value)```.
-What this command does is tell the shift register to tell the output valies to turn on or off accordingly.
+What this command does is tell the shift register to tell the output values to turn on or off accordingly.
 The ```output_value``` is a number between 0 and 255, which maps the binary values to the different segments.
 For example, the ```output_value``` for drawing zero would look like ```0b00000011```, which represents in a binary format the combination drawn in the table earlier in the tutorial.
 By adding the binary value for each number as a constant at the top of your program, you can modify the helper function to look like the following.

 ```c++
     const int zero  = 0b00000011;